brentp/mosdepth/README.md

 ![WGS Example](https://user-images.githubusercontent.com/1739/29646192-2a2a6126-883f-11e7-91ab-049295eb3531.png "WGS Example")

-We can also run `mosdepth` on just the Y chromosome (--chrom Y) to verify that males and females track separately.
+We can also plot just the Y chromosome to verify that males and females track separately.
 Below, we that see female samples cluster along the axes while male samples have close to 30X coverage for almost 40% of the genome.